NVIDIA/spark-rapids/docs/FAQ.md

 ### How can I check if the RAPIDS Accelerator is installed and which version is running?

 Using the `--jars` or `--packages` option followed by the file path or maven path to RAPIDS jar is the preferred way to run RAPIDS accelerator.
+If RAPIDS jar is copied directly to the `$SPARK_HOME/jars` folder, it might result in the ClassLoader not setting up classes properly to gain full advantage of the GPU.

 On startup the RAPIDS Accelerator will log a warning message on the Spark driver showing the version with a message that looks something like this: